Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 Carrier wants to provide an intimate genealogical experience for researchers desiring to relate their family histories to Charleston and Gadsden’s Wharf.
 “The records do exist, and trained, experienced research assistants at the center will be able to help connect descendants with records of their ancestors.”

-These efforts won’t wait for the IAAM to open.
-You already can visit the center’s website for advice from professional genealogist Robin Foster, and digitized marriage records, newspaper clippings, and more.
-Carrier’s pre-opening projects focus on genealogy education and gathering resources such as African-American family histories, photos, US Colored Troops pension files, and more.
+You can visit the center’s website for advice from professional genealogist Robin Foster, and digitized marriage records, newspaper clippings, and more.
+Carrier’s pre-opening projects focus on genealogy education and gathering resources such as African American family histories, photos, US Colored Troops pension files, and more.

 The 1870 US census records Africa as the birthplace for at least 15 individuals living in Charleston County that year, five years after the Civil War ended.
 Their names include Betty Angel, Jack Bright, Frank MacBeath and 109-year-old Ben Fraser, whose birthplace was more specifically noted as Liberia.